bhj/KaraokeEternal/docs/_docs/index.md

 ## Overview

 Host awesome karaoke parties where everyone can find and queue songs from their phone's web browser.
 Supports [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (mp3+cdg) and mp4 video files.
-No internet connection required.
+No internet connection required; your data stays on your server on your local network.

+**Note:** Karaoke Forever does not handle audio *input* since there is a wide variety of possible setups.
+It's recommended to use a low-latency audio interface with at least two microphones that will be mixed with the Player's output.

 Karaoke Forever has a few parts:

 - **[Server:](#karaoke-forever-server)** Runs on the macOS/Windows/Linux/etc. system with your [supported media files](#supported-media-files) and serves the web app on your local network.

-- **[Web app:](#karaoke-forever-the-web-app)** Designed from the ground up for mobile browsers, anyone can easily join using their phone.
+- **[Web app:](#karaoke-forever-the-web-app)** Built from the ground up for mobile browsers, anyone can easily join using their phone.

-- **[Player:](#player-admin-only)** Just another part of the web app, it's designed to play media on the system handling audio/video for the room.
+- **[Player:](#player-admin-only)** Just another part of the web app, but designed to run fullscreen on the system handling audio/video for the room.

-**Note:** Karaoke Forever does not handle audio *input* since there is a wide variety of possible setups.
-It's recommended to use a low-latency audio interface with at least two microphones that will be mixed with Karaoke Forever's output.

 ## Quick Start